wision-lab/spano/README.md

 cargo +nightly fmt
 ```

-Similarly we use `black` to format the python parts of the project.
+Similarly we use `black`/`ruff` to format/lint the python parts of the project.

 To keep the project lean, it's recommended to check for unused dependencies [using this tool](https://github.com/est31/cargo-udeps), or [this one](https://github.com/bnjbvr/cargo-machete), like so: